 - Tandem axel

 Like before, if readers have experience with either the Escape or the Oliver, I would love hearing about it.
 Bigfoot Travel Trailer is the last fiberglass trailer still in the running.
-Come back the third Monday of November for the next Logistic post.
-I will tell you about it.
+Click to read my review of Bigfoot.